SvenMichaelKlose/tunix/src/bin/lisp/README.md

 TODO: Impressive example where it's advantagous.

 ### (not x): NIL

+Returns T on NIl and NIL otherwise.

 ### (atom x): not a cons

+Returns its argument if it's an atom, except for NIL for which T is returned.

 ### (cons? x): cons

+Returns its argument if it is a cons, NIL otherwise.

 ### (symbol? x): symbol

+Returns its argument if it is an atom.
+T is returned for NIL.
+And NIL is returned for conses.

 ### (number? x): number

+Returns its argument if it is a number or NIL otherwise.

 ### (builtin? x): built-in function

+Returns its argument if it is a built-in or NIL otherwise.

 ### (special? x): special form

+Returns its argument if it is a special form or NIL.

 ## Symbols